girish-lab/Safe-Segmentation-Competition-ICPR-24/readme.md

-<a  href="https://girish-lab.github.io/Safe-Segmentation-Competition-ICPR-24/">Home</a>  <a  href="https://girish-lab.github.io/Safe-Segmentation-Competition-ICPR-24/main#-objective-">Overview</a> <a href="https://iddaw.github.io/">Dataset</a> <a href="https://girish-lab.github.io/Safe-Segmentation-Competition-ICPR-24/main#-guidelines-">Instructions </a>
+### <a  href="https://girish-lab.github.io/Safe-Segmentation-Competition-ICPR-24/">Home</a>  <a  href="https://girish-lab.github.io/Safe-Segmentation-Competition-ICPR-24/main#-objective-">Overview</a> <a href="https://iddaw.github.io/">Dataset</a> <a href="https://girish-lab.github.io/Safe-Segmentation-Competition-ICPR-24/main#-guidelines-">Instructions </a>

+Semantic segmentation plays a pivotal role in enabling autonomous vehicles to understand their surroundings, but adverse weather conditions pose significant challenges, often leading to hazardous situations.
+The central challenge addressed by the competition is optimizing the Safe mIoU metric for semantic segmentation in adverse weather conditions to ensure the safety of autonomous driving systems.

-This is a competition running for several months aimed at assessing the performance of semantic segmentation models in adverse weather conditions for autonomous driving.
+This competition is aimed at assessing the performance of semantic segmentation models in adverse weather conditions for autonomous driving.
 Participants are provided with the IDD-AW dataset, comprising 5000 pairs of high-quality images with pixel-level annotations, captured under adverse weather conditions such as rain, fog, low light, and snow.
 Emphasizing, the correct identification of safety-critical elements and penalizing unsafe false predictions (False).

-## Objective

-The central challenge addressed by the competition is optimizing the Safe mIoU metric for semantic segmentation in adverse weather conditions to ensure the safety of autonomous driving systems.
-Semantic segmentation plays a pivotal role in enabling autonomous vehicles to understand their surroundings, but adverse weather conditions pose significant challenges, often leading to hazardous situations.
-The competition aims to develop robust models that accurately segment driving scenes even in adverse weather conditions, focusing on prioritizing safety-related mispredictions.
+The Participants aims to develop robust models that accurately segment driving scenes even in adverse weather conditions, focusing on prioritizing safety-related mispredictions.

-## Updates & News

-   Registration Open